google/zetasql/docs/differential-privacy.md

 smaller epsilons equals more privacy protection.

-Noise can usually be eliminated by setting `epsilon` to `1e20`, which can be useful during initial data exploration and experimentation with anonymization.
+Noise can usually be eliminated by setting `epsilon` to `1e20`, which can be useful during initial data exploration and experimentation with differential privacy.
 Unusually large `epsilon` values, such as `1e308`, cause query failure.
 Start large, and reduce the `epsilon` until the query succeeds, but not so much that it returns noisy results.

-ZetaSQL splits `epsilon` between the anonymization aggregates in the query.
-In addition to the explicit anonymization aggregate functions, the anonymization process will also inject an implicit anonymized aggregate into the plan for removing small groups that computes a noisy user count per group.
-If you have `n` explicit anonymization aggregate functions in your query, then each aggregate individually gets `epsilon/(n+1)` for its computation.
+ZetaSQL splits `epsilon` between the differentially private aggregates in the query.
+In addition to the explicit differentially private aggregate functions, the differential privacy process will also inject an implicit differentially private aggregate into the plan for removing small groups that computes a noisy user count per group.
+If you have `n` explicit differentially private aggregate functions in your query, then each aggregate individually gets `epsilon/(n+1)` for its computation.
 If used with `kappa`, the effective `epsilon` per function per groups is further split by `kappa`.
-Additionally, if implicit clamping is used for an aggregate anonymization function, then half of the function's epsilon is applied towards computing implicit bounds, and half of the function's epsilon is applied towards the anonymized aggregation itself.
+Additionally, if implicit clamping is used for an aggregate differentially private function, then half of the function's epsilon is applied towards computing implicit bounds, and half of the function's epsilon is applied towards the differentially private aggregation itself.

 ### delta
 <a id="anon_delta"></a>

-`delta` represents the probability that any row fails to be `epsilon`-differentially private in the result of an anonymized query.
+`delta` represents the probability that any row fails to be `epsilon`-differentially private in the result of a differentially private query.

 If you have to choose between `delta` and `k_threshold`, use `delta`.
 When supporting `delta`, the specification of `epsilon/delta` must be evaluated to determine `k_threshold`, and the specification of `epsilon/k_threshold` must be evaluated to determine `delta`.
-This allows a user to specify either (`epsilon`,`delta`) or (`epsilon`, `k_threshold`) in their anonymization query.
+This allows a user to specify either (`epsilon`,`delta`) or (`epsilon`, `k_threshold`) in their differentially private query.

 While doing testing or initial data exploration, it is often useful to set `delta` to a value where all groups, including small groups, are